How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays

 \textit{Weak-drive and subwavelength regimes. } Eqs.~\eqref{eq:atLightME}-\eqref{eq:gamij} describe a many-body problem with long-range interactions and dissipation, which is brought out of equilibrium by external driving, and is in general hard to solve.

-In the particular case in which a single excitation is prepared in the system, and in absence of driving $\Omega=0$, such equations become equivalent to a problem of non-interacting bosons.
+In the particular case in which a single excitation is prepared in the system, and in absence of driving $\Omega=0$, such equations become equivalent to a problem of noninteracting bosons.
 This is obtained by replacing the spin operators with bosonic ones $\sigma^-_j \rw a_j$ \cite{porrasCirac2008,asenjo-garciaChang2017,svidzinskyScully2010}, via a Holstein-Primakoff representation of the spin.
-Such a problem can be solved exactly in terms of eigenmodes of collective excitations, with frequencies shifted from those of individual emitters of $V_\alpha$, and with decay rates $\Gamma_\alpha$, where $\alpha$ is the mode index.
-For a non-zero but weak driving, one may also approximate~\eqref{eq:atLightME}-\eqref{eq:dissipat} with such single-particle non-interacting bosonic theory upon adding a linear drive term, provided that the individual population of the collective modes remains weak.
+It can be solved exactly in terms of eigenmodes of collective excitations, with frequencies shifted from those of individual emitters of $V_\alpha$, and with decay rates $\Gamma_\alpha$, where $\alpha$ is the mode index.
+For a non-zero yet weak driving, one may also approximate~\eqref{eq:atLightME}-\eqref{eq:dissipat} with such single-particle bosons theory -- upon adding a linear drive term --, provided that the individual population of the collective modes remains weak.
 For a resonant monocromatic drive, this typically holds for a drive strength smaller than the driven mode decay rate $\Omega \ll \Gamma_\alpha$.

-Additionally, in the subwavelength regime in which the emitters spacing is smaller than their transition wavelength, modes with decay rates much smaller than independent emitters $\Gamma_\alpha \ll \Gamma $ appear, that are called subradiant \cite{grossHaroche1982,asenjo-garciaChang2017}.
-These arise due to destructive interference of the field emitted by different emitters.
-Despite the long lifetimes, by the same interference mechanism subradiant modes are also linearly decoupled from far-field drives, thus they are not easily excited under a weak driving \cite{asenjo-garciaChang2017,heChang2020,zannerKirchmair2022}.
-We also remark that this discussion is not specific to the case of arrays, but also extends to disordered ensembles as realised in cold-atoms experiments \cite{ciprisBachelard2021, dasYavuz2020, ferioliBrowaeys2021, glicensteinFerrier-Barbut2022, guerinKaiser2016}: these are also described by Eqs. \eqref{eq:atLightME}-\eqref{eq:dissipat} upon specifying the appropriate couplings $V_{ij}$ and $\Gamma_{ij}$.
+Additionally, in the subwavelength regime in which the emitters spacing is smaller than their transition wavelength, modes with decay rates much smaller than independent emitters $\Gamma_\alpha \ll \Gamma $ appear, which are called subradiant \cite{grossHaroche1982,asenjo-garciaChang2017}.
+These arise due to destructive interference of the field radiated by different emitters.
+Despite the long lifetimes, by the same interference mechanism, subradiant modes are also linearly decoupled from far-field drives, thus they are not excited under a weak driving field~\cite{asenjo-garciaChang2017,heChang2020,zannerKirchmair2022}.
+We remark that this discussion is not specific to the case of arrays, but also extends to disordered ensembles, often realised in cold-atoms experiments \cite{ciprisBachelard2021, dasYavuz2020, ferioliBrowaeys2021, glicensteinFerrier-Barbut2022, guerinKaiser2016} -- also described by the model \eqref{eq:atLightME}-\eqref{eq:dissipat} upon specifying the appropriate couplings $V_{ij}$ and $\Gamma_{ij}$.